Is customer loyalty dead? NOPE!

 Not all rewards/loyalty programs are the same.
 Keep in mind that you may be limited by the technical side when you implement a loyalty program.
 A punch card to reward a certain number of purchases is an example of a simple non-techy way to keep customers returning.
 Having customers sign up for email offers requires a little bit of tech – an email marketing service that is easy to use with very few hard costs.
 You can go all out and track customer purchases and send tailored offers based on purchasing history, but that requires an infrastructure with lots of automation.

 Your loyalty program needs to be valuable to your customer regardless of what your program is or what it offers.
 Customers should get something of value.

 How to Create a Rewards/Loyalty Program

-Your staff should know your loyalty programs’ details and should actively promote it and ask customers to join.
+Train Staff – Your staff should know your loyalty program details and should actively promote them and ask customers to join.
 Train staff to properly pitch it to customers using language that focuses on the emotional trigger.

 Types of Loyalty Programs

 Repeat purchases – This is the simplest program.
 You can implement it by printing punch cards that get punched with qualifying purchases.
 The Co-op gas station in Lac du Bonnet does this with their Cool Slush drinks – buy five and get the sixth free.